obsidianplayground/obsidian-vault-near/README.md

 # NEAR OBSIDIAN VAULT
-an obsidian vault for obsidian near plugin
+an obsidian vault for testing the obsidian near plugin

 ---